- ICH GCP

 Background:

-Hypothesis: We hypothesize that the death rates will be significantly lower in children with SAM or severe underweight, dehydrating diarrhea and fluid refractory shock who will be treated with dopamine or adrenaline compared to blood transfusion, after treatment failure with WHO standard bolus intravenous fluid therapy.
+Hypothesis: We hypothesize that the death rates will be significantly lower in children with SAM or severe underweight, dehydrating diarrhea and fluid refractory shock who will be treated with blood transfusion and adrenaline compared to blood transfusion and dopamine, after treatment failure with WHO standard bolus intravenous fluid therapy.

-Methods: This will be a randomized, three-arm, controlled, non-masked clinical trial in children 1- 59 months old with SAM or severely underweight and fluid refractory shock.
-It will compare the efficacy of WHO-recommended fluid resuscitation followed by dopamine or adrenaline administration versus WHO recommended fluid resuscitation followed by blood transfusion.
+Methods: This will be a randomized, two-arm, controlled, non-masked clinical trial in children 1- 59 months old with SAM or severely underweight and fluid refractory shock.
+It will compare the efficacy of WHO-recommended fluid resuscitation followed by blood transfusion and dopamine versus blood transfusion and adrenaline.
+Children in both groups will also receive inj hydrocortisone.
 After parental written informed consent, children, in addition to usual supportive care, will be allocated to the study interventions following randomization.

 Study Type